ExploreWilder/MainWebsite/doc/source/usage.rst

 Locally run ``./utils.sh run-gulp``

 .. note::
-    That will run gulp in the background, on startup and every time you change a JS or Less file in the static directory (but not in subdirectories).
+    That will run gulp in the background every time you change a JS or Less file in the static directory (but not in subdirectories).
+If you want to run all Gulp tasks, run ``./utils.sh run-gulp run-all``

 GPX to GeoJSON file conversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^